kivlor/ludum-dare-35/LOG.md

 #### 11:03

-Theme anounced as shapeshifting!
+Theme announced as shapeshifting!
 So far my ideas are a racer where to progress you need to shape shift into different vehicles and a platform where you have to shape shift into different animals/creatures...